Skip to Content

 A great thing about this recipe is that it can even be made in a slow cooker.
 Simply set the temperature to low and let them cook while you work or play for about 4-5 hours.

-Making the bbq sauce
+Making the BBQ sauce

 If you would like to make your own ketchup for this recipe, check out my 10-Minute Vegan Ketchup recipe.

 Bake in the oven at 375°F for one hour.
-For the slow cooker method, place in crockpot and cook on low for 4-5 hours.
+For the slow cooker method, place in a crockpot and cook on low for 4-5 hours.

 Remove from oven and allow to cool before serving.